 Ease of Accessibility for Seniors

 The primary interest in the ability to contact a medical professional through a digital platform, is the ease of accessibility.
 This opens up many new possibilities for safely aging in place as pertaining to seniors.
 In one study conducted, 77 percent of individuals over the age of 55 would prefer to age in place, however about half that number actually believe that this is possible.
+As the baby boomers desire to age at home increases, their need to be able to find and install the best medical alert system is crucial.

 As the beginning of the large population proportion known as the “baby boomers” reach their seventies, there is a very high demand for accessible and consumer friendly digital healthcare options.
 This combined with the desire to age in place, provides a large market growth opportunity for digital healthcare innovators.